 A complete record, including certification, thorough examinations and details of any repairs or servicing carried out, shall be maintained for each item of safety equipment.
-Where possible this should be kept on site, but should in all cases be freely available for inspection.
-BT Personnel shall only use BT owned safety equipment.
+Where possible this should be kept on site but should in all cases be freely available for inspection.